Winston-Lin/dziganto.github.io/_posts/2018-1-3-Creating-Conda-Environments.md

 6. list environments

 ### Create Environment
 Enter this command in Terminal to install Python 3.6, NumPy 1.13.3, and the newest version of SciPy.
+Note: including a conda package without a version number installs the latest and greatest by default.
 `conda create -n pytorch python=3.6 numpy=1.13.3 scipy`

 ### Activate Environment